UBS Wealth Management Americas profit falls on litigation costs

-NEW YORK (Reuters) - UBS AG’s Wealth Management Americas business on Monday said its second-quarter adjusted profits fell as higher litigation and regulatory costs put pressure on the Swiss bank’s brokerage division.
+NEW YORK, July 27 (Reuters) - UBS AG’s Wealth Management Americas business on Monday said its second-quarter adjusted profits fell as higher litigation and regulatory costs put pressure on the Swiss bank’s brokerage division.

 UBS Wealth Management Americas, which includes what was formerly known as PaineWebber Group, said adjusted pre-tax profit fell to $231 million in the quarter ended June 30, from $293 million in the first quarter of this year.